MichelleCoffey/chachatea_v1/README.md

  1. A first time user will be able to visit the site on any device.

- 2. A first time user will register their account.

- 3. After registering their account the can then add a recipe, edit a recipe and search for recipes using ingredients.
+ 2. They will be able to learn about the different types of tea. .

+ 3. They will be able to easily see the products and click for more information.

+ 4. They can also sort through the products for their preferences.

+ 5. The main navbar will allow to filter by price, category, teea tasting and blogs.

+ 6. The user will also be able to add tea to shopping basket and remove.

+ 7. They can register an account to save their shopping history and delivery  details.

+ 8. They can purchase a product with ease using STRIPE.

  #### Returning Visitor Goals

+ 1. The user will be able to check passed orders.
- 1. Will be able to login to their account.
+ 2. They will be able to log in and leave a review of their order or product.

- 2. They can also search for new recipes, add new recipes and edit old recipes.
+ 3. They check for new products.
+ 4. They can check for blog updates.

  #### Frequent Visitor Goals.

- 1. Learn new recipes.

- 2. Continue to add to their recipe book.

- 3. Double check recipes when making dinner on your mobile.
+ 1. Check the blog.

+ 2. Update passwords to log in if forgotten.

+ 3. Change and update address if different.

+ 4. Comment on orders and makee further orders.

+ #### Admin User Goals

+ 1. The admin will add, edit and delete products.
+ 2. The admin will maintain stripe functionality.
+ 3. The admin will be  able to add, edit and delete blog posts.
+ 4. The admin will be able to delete and remove any user reviews in comments.
+ 5. The admin will be able to see and manage current users.
+ 6. The admin will be able to see and manage current orders.

 # Design
   ## Color Scheme
   * Three main colors where chosen.
-Black backgrouund on landing page. and White background, black font like a notebook and teal buttons.

-  * Red button for deletion warning.
+Black backgrouund on landing page and White background inproduct and main blog post.
+The colors are also black, white and bright pink rgb(241, 132, 227).
+These colors are attractive and complement the main hero neon sign picture.
+This is with thee ideea of making tea cool and moving it from your grandmother's teapot to the variety the exists today.

+  * buttons are black, white and pink but also follow Stripe and Allauth styling.
  ## Typography

   * Font used is Permanent Marker and Cursive for logo and Lato for the main body.
 Permanent Marker is a nod to. thee Neon sign on the landing page.

  ## Imagery
   * Images used were from Unsplash.

 ## Features
 * Responsive on all devices.
-Allows users to work shop for tea online.
+Allows users to shop for tea online.
 Allowing Icons that link to further social media updates.

 ## Defensive Design